opencv/opencv/doc/py_tutorials/py_gui/py_image_display/py_image_display.markdown

 ![image](images/matplotlib_screenshot.jpg)

 @sa Plenty of plotting options are available in Matplotlib.
 Please refer to Matplotlib docs for more details.
+Some, we will see on the way.

+__warning__

-Some, we will see on the way. .. warning:: Color image loaded by OpenCV is in BGR mode.
+Color image loaded by OpenCV is in BGR mode.
 But Matplotlib displays in RGB mode.
 So color images will not be displayed correctly in Matplotlib if image is read with OpenCV.
 Please see the exercises for more details.

 Additional Resources
 --------------------